BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/smart-device/sensor-integration/wire-sensor.md

 <p style="color:red;">These pins cannot be used for any other purpose and attempting to do so will likely fry the board.</p>

 With regards to wiring the sensors, the particular pins that care should be taken to avoid are the Digital 0, 10, and 11 pins.

+## PERF Shield

+To orgnaize the wiring and create the appropriate sensor circuits, an Arduino PERF shield is used.

 ## Taking Sensor Readings